ediarum/ediarum.WEBDAV/DEPLOYMENT.md

 ## 1. Install PHP Version

 On the server, you need to specify the php version, so:
-`php8.1 /usr/local/bin/composer install`
+`php8.3 /usr/local/bin/composer install`
-`php8.1 artisan migrate:install` etc.
+`php8.3 artisan migrate:install` etc.

 ## 2. Install Nginx

 The application must be served over nginx or apache.
-The file `nginx.conf` shows how to serve the application form a subpath.
+The file `nginx.conf` shows how to serve the application from a subpath.

 ## 3. Add a queue for pushing to eXist-db